 Fees are subject to change.
 Check IRCC website for current rates.

-Common questions about PR Card Renewal
+Common questions about Permanent Resident Card Renewal Canada

-4 months (120 days) - Apply at least 3-4 months before expiry
+Approximately 6 weeks (inland) - Apply at least 30 days before expiry

 Stay longer in Canada with a visitor record extension.
 Apply at least 30 days before your authorized stay expires.